Author: Dr. Theo Notteboom

 The forest products trade is subject to predefined markets since large extraction areas such as Canada and Scandinavia have been suppliers for centuries.
 Overall, the consumption of forest products is still on the rise despite the increased use of synthetic materials and the digitalization of the economy (electronic documentation).
 International climate change policies, as well as sustainable consumption and production policies, are affecting the forest products industry.

 Ports are also experiencing an impact concerning the shift of power towards suppliers.
 The actual trading is disappearing, and ports are becoming storage and distribution facilities.
-This is why ports have focused on creating specialized terminals and equipment in order to guarantee quality and speed during transport.
+This is why ports have focused on creating specialized terminals and equipment to guarantee quality and speed during transport.
 This includes covered terminals, special hoisting equipment, and climate-controlled areas.

 E. Project cargo